-Much of the Project's Lease Boundary is privately owned; however, five Washington Department of Natural Resources parcels that are state trust lands fall within the Lease Boundary.
+Much of the Project's Lease Boundary is privately owned; however, five Washington State Department of Natural Resources (DNR) parcels that are state trust lands fall within the Lease Boundary.
 Four of these parcels include proposed turbines and supporting facilities, and one could be crossed by the proposed transmission line and is a possible site for a Project solar component.
-Additionally, portions of the Lease Boundary may currently be enrolled in the U.S. Department of Agriculture's Conservation Reserve Program.
-The Project would be located on land designated as agricultural per the Growth Management Act as part of the Benton County Comprehensive Plan and outside any Urban Growth Area (Benton County 2021).
+Additionally, portions of the Lease Boundary may currently be enrolled in the U.S. Department of Agriculture's Conservation Reserve Program (CRP).
+Contracts for land enrolled in the CRP vary in length from 10 to 15 years (USDA n.d.).
+At the time of the Applicant's ASC, some lands within the Lease Boundary were enrolled in the CRP, but it is possible that CRP enrollment status may change between the time of the Applicant's ASC, the Draft EIS, and the Final EIS.
+The Project would be located on land designated as agricultural per the Growth Management Act as part of the Benton County Comprehensive Plan and outside any Urban Growth Area (Benton County 2022).

-The Applicant's ASC seeks authorization for up to 244 turbine locations and a maximum of three solar arrays, with all possible turbine locations and solar arrays cumulatively reviewed to analyze potential resource impacts.
+The Applicant's Final ASC seeks authorization for up to 231 turbine locations and a maximum of two solar arrays, with all possible turbine and solar array locations cumulatively reviewed to analyze potential resource impacts.
 Fewer turbines and solar arrays may be constructed for the Project and still achieve the nameplate generating capacity.

 The maximum number of turbines and maximum turbine height carried forward for analysis as components of the Proposed Action are reflected in Turbine Option 1 and Turbine Option 2, as summarized in Table 2-1.
 Option 1 is shown in Figure 2-3, and Option 2 is shown in Figure 2-4.
-The final number and location of turbines within the proposed Wind Energy Micrositing Corridor would reflect the final engineering design, model selection, and any additional avoidance and mitigation identified in this Draft EIS.
+The final number and location of turbines within the proposed Wind Energy Micrositing Corridor would reflect the final engineering design, model selection, and any additional avoidance and mitigation identified in this EIS.
 The specific model used would depend on the commercial availability and technology at the time of construction.
-The number of turbines would not exceed 244, and the maximum turbine height (at blade tip) would not exceed 671 feet.
-This Draft EIS assumes that the road disturbance associated with Turbine Option 1 and Turbine Option 2 would be identical.
+The number of turbines would not exceed 231, and the maximum turbine height (at blade tip) would not exceed 671 feet.
+This EIS assumes that the road disturbance associated with Turbine Option 1 and Turbine Option 2 would be identical.
+The Applicant would be required to site turbines within the Wind Energy Micrositing Corridor, to ensure that the Project's disturbance footprint does not exceed that allowed for in the site certification agreement (if approved) and to satisfy all preconstruction conditions.